How to Automate Invoices in Airtable (with Typeflow)

 TypeFlow Google Docs template picker showing available invoice templates from Google Drive to select for automation

-Now connect Typeflow to your Airtable base:
+Now connect TypeFlow to your Airtable base:

 1. Select your Airtable base from the dropdown menu